-Victims of Domestic Violence: In order to qualify for the victim of domestic violence preference, a final Protection from Abuse Order must be provided by the applicant to the Allegheny County Housing Authority.
+Victims of Domestic Violence: In order to qualify for the victim of domestic violence preference, a final Protection from Abuse Order or other supportive documentation acceptable to the Allegheny County Housing Authority must be provided by the applicant to the Allegheny County Housing Authority.
 The final Protection from Abuse Order must have been issued within 60 days of the date that it is provided to the Allegheny County Housing Authority.
 However, the Allegheny County Housing Authority may make exceptions to this rule on a case by case basis.